 If you receive more aid than what you owe to UWEC, Blugold Central is able to issue refunds via direct deposit.
 To sign up, go to your CampS account and click on: Student Center > Account Inquiry > My Account Links.
-Please email Blugoldcentral@uwec.edu with questions check this website for updates: www.uwec.edu/Busoff/studentfinancials/FinAid Dist.htm
+Please email Blugoldcentral@uwec.edu with questions or check this website for additional information.